 General explanation

 The Sailing Mode is an addition to the Charge Limiter.
 While the charging of the MacBook is paused, i.e. the charge level is exactly at the set charge limit, the power supply is primarily used as a power source.
 However, small discharges of the battery still occur when a lot of power is needed for a short time.
 Then the battery of the MacBook steps in as a buffer.
 If the charge level drops below the charge limit due to these short discharges, AlDente recharges the battery to the desired charge limit.
-A second effect on why the battery loses charge is time.
+A second effect of why the battery loses charge is time.
 If a battery is left for weeks without charging or discharging, it will also lose charge over time.
 Also, in this case, AlDente would detect that the charge level has dropped below the charge limit and would recharge the battery to the selected charge limit.
-Furthermore, if you unplug your MacBook only for a short time and use only a couple of percent, your AlDente would charge your MacBook again.
-Since it is theoretically healthier for the battery to be charged 10% once instead of 1% 10 times, we have included the Sailing Mode feature.
+Furthermore, if you unplug your MacBook only for a short time and use only a couple of percent, AlDente will charge your MacBook again.
+To avoid unnecessary “micro-charging”, we have included the Sailing Mode feature.
 This allows you to set a lower limit, from which the battery will be charged up to the charge limit again.
 Depending on the settings and usage, it can take a long time until this lower limit is reached.
 So don’t worry if you do not see your battery percentage drop even when the Sailing Mode is activated.
+The sailing range is also visually indicated by the dashed line in the pop-over slider bar.
+Furthermore, the Sailing Mode will be temporarily deactivated during Top Up and the Calibration Mode.

-Unfortunately, we could not find any explicit studies on this topic yet.
-Therefore, we assume a value of 5-10%, depending on your own judgment.
+Unfortunately, we could not find any scientific studies on this topic yet.
+Therefore, we assume a value of 5-10%, depending on your own judgment and use case.

 Example 1: